 Established fire ring.
 If you camp near an existing rock ring, use it instead of building a new one.
-The most inviting fire rings are of a reasonable size and free of excess ashes, half-burned wood and rubbish.
-This will encourage others who want a fire to use it.
-Only leave a fire ring if there was one previously but dismantle it completely and disguise it if the area is not of high-use has a chance of recovery.
+The most inviting fire rings are of a reasonable size and free of excess ashes, half-burned wood and trash.
+Leave a fire ring that encourages others who want a fire to use it.